Alikhizar142/Calculator_with_Database/README.md

 - **Update and Delete:** Modify existing calculations by updating operands or operators, and delete specific calculations from the history.

 ### Prerequisites:
 - [.NET Core SDK](https://dotnet.microsoft.com/download)
 - [Gtk#](https://www.mono-project.com/download/stable/#download-lin)
+- **Database:** MSSQL database named "Calculator" for smooth operation.
+Make sure you have the database set up before running the application.
 ### Installation:

 1. Clone the repository: